 Jimanie, now Trifecta, owned by Stephanie Seabrook Hedgepath with partners Denise M. Scott (Summerville, SC) and Jane S. Will (N Wilkesboro, NC) is located in central South

-Carolina, was established as a small breeding and show kennel in 1968, first with German Shepherd Dogs and then with Pembroke Welsh Corgis (with a few other breeds thrown in on occasion just for fun!)
+Carolina, was established by Stephanie as a small breeding and show kennel in 1968, first with German Shepherd Dogs and then with Pembroke Welsh Corgis (with a few other breeds thrown in on occasion just for fun!)
 We have successfully combined the top American, British, Finnish and Australian bloodlines to present to the fancy the best Pembroke Welsh Corgi possible.

-The goal of Jimanie is to produce a happy, bright, outgoing Corgi that is as close to the Standard as we can make it.
+The goal of Trifecta/Jimanie is to produce a happy, bright, outgoing Pembroke Corgi that is as close to the Standard as we can make it.
 A Corgi that will fit every need, from beloved companion to top competitor in the conformation or performance ring and all points in between.
-We strive to maintain the instinct and drive of the herding farm dog alive in our pups and we try to introduce them all to stock at a young age.
+We strive to maintain the instinct and drive of the herding farm dog alive in our pups.

 Trifecta/Jimanie Corgis have successfully competed in conformation with well over 40

-(I've lost count!) show champions produced for Jimanie and many more for others as well.
+(I've lost count!) show champions produced for us and many more for others as well.
 Even though our main focus is on showing in conformation, there have been many Jimanie Corgis that have competed successfully in herding, obedience, tracking and agility and have garnered many championships and titles.
-Jimanie
+Trifecta/Jimanie

 Corgis have been employed as therapy dogs in hospitals and nursing homes and